Linear Cross-Lingual Mapping of Sentence Embeddings: Observations

-where $|A_j| = \sqrt{\sum_iA_{ij}^2}$.
-The closer these values $p_{jk}$ to zero, the closer $A$ to being orthogonal.
-In Table \ref{tab:eval_orthogonality_Tatoeba} we show simple aggregates of $p_{ij}$ over all $i \neq j$: $\langle|p|\rangle$ - averaged absolute value, $\sigma(p)$ - standard deviation, minimum $\min(p)$ and maximum $\max(p)$.
-Table \ref{tab:eval_orthogonality_Tatoeba} lists more languages than Table \ref{tab:eval_tatoeba} because there is no need here to apply $A$ to other datasets.
-The highest by far deviation from orthogonality in Table \ref{tab:eval_orthogonality_Tatoeba} is for Berber language, followed by Esperanto.
+Table \ref{tab:eval_orthogonality_Tatoeba} lists more languages than Table \ref{tab:eval_tatoeba} because there is no need here to apply $A$ to other datasets: we are simply considering the orthogonality of $A$.

+The highest by far deviation from orthogonality in Table \ref{tab:eval_orthogonality_Tatoeba} is for Berber ($ber$) language, followed by Esperanto ($eo$).
 The minimal and maximal values are colored yellow when they exceed $0.383$, meaning that for at least one pair $i,j$ the angle is less than $75\%$ of orthogonal ($\cos(\pi/2 * 0.75) \approx 0.383$.

 For comparison, in Table \ref{tab:eval_orthogonality_UN} we show similar data for $A$ trained on United Nations Parallel Corpus UNPC \cite{ziemski-etal-2016-united}\footnote{https://conferences.unite.un.org/uncorpus} (with 500K samples used for training and 10K for validation).
-The UN texts have a specific style and deal with loaded topics; they may be more difficult for embedding semantics and for keeping semantics of the translated sentences the same as it is in English.
-Indeed, for each of the three languages common for Tatoeba Table \ref{tab:eval_orthogonality_Tatoeba} and UNPC Table \ref{tab:eval_orthogonality_UN} (Spanish, French and Russian) all the aggregate indicators $\langle|p|\rangle$, $\sigma(p)$, $\min(p)$ and $\max(p)$ are several times larger for UNPC-trained matrix $A$ (Table \ref{tab:eval_orthogonality_UN}).
+The UN texts have a specific formal style and meant to be precise in dealing with loaded topics.
+The translations are also intended to be precise, conserving semantics.
+But these documents' cumbersome formal style and some very long sentences may be more difficult than the common texts for an embedding model.
+Indeed, for each of the three languages common for Tatoeba Table \ref{tab:eval_orthogonality_Tatoeba} and UNPC Table \ref{tab:eval_orthogonality_UN} (Spanish $es$, French $fr$ and Russian $ru$) all the aggregate indicators $\langle|p|\rangle$, $\sigma(p)$, $\min(p)$ and $\max(p)$ are several times larger for UNPC-trained matrix $A$ (Table~\ref{tab:eval_orthogonality_UN}).